 Former Student with Program or School Closed

 If the program or school the student last attended has closed, those records have been moved to the Inactive Records Department.
 For example, a request for records of a student who attended night school at Western Hills High School would go to the Inactive Records Department because the night school program has been discontinued (even though the high school still is open).
 Inactive Records are stored off site.
-Requests may take two to four weeks to fill.
+Requests may take six to eight weeks to fill.
 Call (513) 363-0438 and speak to the Records Clerk.